Tamsen Fadal is an 11-time Emmy award-winning journalist and author.

 Tamsen Fadal is a eleven-time Emmy award-winning journalist and anchor of the PIX11 News in New York at 5, 6 and 10pm.

-In 2008 Fadal joined PIX11 Morning News as an anchor and in 2012 she became the anchor of PIX News’ PM programs.
+In 2008 Fadal joined PIX11 Morning News as an anchor and in 2012 she was promoted to anchor of PIX News’ PM programs.
 Prior to joining PIX11, Fadal was a correspondent for WCBS, the CBS flagship TV station in New York.

-With more than a decade of experience, she has covered local, national and international stories including Hurricane Sandy, the Metro North train derailment, the Columbia Shuttle crash, the London bombings and the war on terror.
+With more than two decades of experience, she has covered local, national and international stories including Hurricane Sandy, the Metro North train derailment, the Columbia Shuttle crash, the London bombings and the war on terror.
 In 2002, she traveled to Afghanistan and was embedded with the American troops during the war.
 Additionally, Tamsen reported during Operation Enduring Freedom from Air Force bases in London and Germany.

 Tamsen is the executive producer and host of “Broadway Profiles” for The Broadway Channel.
 A longtime theater fan, Fadal made her Broadway debut in “Chicago” the musical in January 2010, followed by on-stage debuts in Broadway’s “In the Heights” and “Rock of Ages.”